denieryd/Tinder/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
+* To run tests, you just need to activate the “tests/tests.py” file.
+Data for tests you must add to the file "tests/date.txt".
+The data substitution pattern is listed in the file itself.

+* requirements for database: you should have a database ( in this repository it is called "tinderdb"), role of database (in this repository you role is called "tinderuser").
+You can change every param in "config/config_app"
+In config this params are colled like "DB_NAME" and "DB_USER"
 * For running the app, you need to run the "main.py"
+## Example
 ```bash
 $ python main.py
 ```